blacklightpy/vaultofknowledge/EV.md

 - The calculators for EV Equivalence used the formula $EV=\log_2{\frac{100N^2}{St}}$

 > I observed that for my smartphone with fixed aperture (f/1.79) and Shutter Speed and ISO set to Auto, when EV was set to +4.0, the ISO varied from 12799 to ~2000 as light increased, while the shutter speed remained at 1/14, and only changed to 1/20 under very bright light.
+>   And as I changed the EV to -4.0 and pointed at the sun, the shutter speed was 1/10753 and increased as light decreased, while the ISO remained at 53.

 - Equivalent EV doesn't always result in the same image
 	- e.g. Shutter speed can be slower causing water to have a ribbon like effect